Zum Hauptinhalt springen

 Saffron-bellied Frog

-Chaperina fusca is not rare but still may be difficult to find because it is small and because the calls of males are insect-like and not very loud.
-The species lives in lowland and hillside primary and secondary forests.
+Chaperina fusca is not a rare species, but it may still be difficult to locate due to its small size and the insect-like, soft calls of the males.
+The species inhabits lowland and hillside primary and secondary forests.

-The dorsum is dark brown to black with blueish-grey marbling.
-The percentage of blueish-grey can vary significantly.
-The underside is covered by large cream to bright yellow spots, visible also along the lower flanks.
-The elbows and heels bear tiny soft spurs.
-Males hardly reach 20 mm in snout-vent length, females grow slightly larger.
+The dorsum is dark brown to black with bluish-grey marbling, which can vary significantly in extent.
+The underside is marked with large cream to bright yellow spots, which are also visible along the lower flanks.
+Tiny, soft spurs are present on the elbows and heels.
+Males barely reach 20 mm in snout–vent length, while females grow slightly larger.

 The tadpoles of Chaperina fusca are filter feeders with dorso-ventrally compressed bodies and moderately high tail fins.
-The tail tip is norrow but rounded.
-The tadpoles have a peculiar body shape and silvery reflecting eyes when view from above.
-There also is a silver iris ring around the pupil.
-In daylight the tadpoles appear dark brown to black above.
-The appear lighter when photographed with flash.
-The tadpoles can be found in rock holes and phytothelmata (water-filled cavity in a plant or trunk) near to ground level.
-They will take advantage of all sorts of water receptacles, such as tins, tires, plastics... in one occasion we found a clutch in a toilet of a forest camp.
+The tail tip is narrow but rounded.
+The tadpoles have a distinctive body shape and silvery, reflective eyes when viewed from above.
+A silver iris ring surrounds the pupil.
+In daylight, the tadpoles appear dark brown to black dorsally, but they appear lighter when photographed with a flash.
+Tadpoles can be found in rock holes and phytotelmata (water-filled cavities in plants or tree trunks) close to ground level.
+They will utilize all sorts of water receptacles, such as tins, tires, and plastic containers.
+On one occasion, a clutch was found in the toilet of a forest camp.